Geography KS1/KS2: The United Kingdom

 · Can pupils describe the human and physical features of a place they know well?

-After watching the video, pupils could explore what human and physical features are in geography and think about other significant human and physical features they know of.
+After watching this short film, pupils could explore what human and physical features are in geography and think about other significant human and physical features they know of.

 Pupils could play a matching game to consolidate learning about the countries of the United Kingdom and their flags.